itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 #### Heap Memory

 This is the place where objects live.
-Prior to Java 8, we have Permanent Generation also as part of Heap.
+Prior to Java 8, we have Permanent Generation also as part of Heap Space.
 But Java 8 onwards, this has been replaced with a non-heap memory named as MetaSpace.
-After Java 8, Heap Space is divided into below two parts:
+With Java 8, Heap Space is divided into below two parts:

 - #### Young Generation
 The Young Generation is the place where all the new objects are created.
 When this young generation is filled, garbage collection is performed.
 This garbage collection is called Minor GC.
 Young Generation is divided into three parts – **Eden and two Survivor(S1, S2) Memory Spaces**.
-All newly created objects are located in the Eden memory space.
+All newly created objects are placed in the Eden Space.

 - #### Old Generation
-Objects that are survived after many cycles of GC, are moved to the Old Generation memory space, also known as **Tenured Space**.
-Usually, it’s done by setting a threshold (-XX:MaxTenuringThreshold) for the age of the young generation objects before they become eligible to be promoted to Old generation.
+Objects that survive multiple cycles of GC, are moved to the Old Generation Memory Space, also known as **Tenured Space**.
+Usually, it’s done by setting a threshold (-XX:MaxTenuringThreshold) for the age of the young generation objects before they become eligible to be promoted to old generation.

 >
 Followings are some JVM memory configurations when running resource-intensive Java programs.